bluesillybeard/Kinc.zig/readme.md

 kinc = @import("Kinc.zig/build.zig");

-// after you've created your exe or whatever kinc.link("Kinc.zig", exe);
+// after you've created your exe or whatever kinc.link("Kinc.zig/Kinc", exe);
 ```
 that will statically link kinc into your project, and it adds kinc's include paths as well.

-Note: Kinc creates its own Main method so it can initialize things before the user's program begins.
+Kinc creates its own Main method so it can initialize things before the user's program begins.
-That means you can't use the regular Zig entrypoint system, you need to define this for your entry point:
+That means you can't use the regular Zig entrypoint, you need to do this instead:
 ```
 // Tell zig to find main elsewhere pub extern fn main(argc: c_int, argv: [*c][*c]const u8) callconv(.C) c_int;